-The education level of Lincoln University citizens is very high relative to the national average among all cities (21.84%): 34.69% of adults in Lincoln University have a bachelor's degree or even advanced degree.
+The population of Lincoln University is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.69% of adults in Lincoln University have a bachelor's degree or even advanced degree.

 The per capita income in Lincoln University in 2010 was $4,047, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $16,188 for a family of four.

 The people who call Lincoln University home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln University residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Lincoln University include Irish, German, Italian and Nigerian.

 The most common language spoken in Lincoln University is English.
 Some people also speak African languages.

 |TYPE OF LINCOLN UNIVERSITY HOMES|

 |ROWHOUSES AND ATTACHED HOMES||0.00%|